 Working with several individual stakeholders and explaining the ideas and processes to each one becomes tedious and hard to track.

-Digital advancements allow all the project stakeholders to come together and review the project progress ensuring the project is completed within the set timeline and budget.
+Digital advancements allow all the project stakeholders to come together and review the project progress, ensuring the project is completed within the set timeline and budget.

-It eliminates the geographical and physical restrictions of being in the same room for all the meetings or making any decisions.
+It eliminates the geographical and physical restrictions of being in the same room for all the meetings or making decisions.

 3. Improved Safety and Quality

-Safety and quality are always the points of concern on a construction project.
+Safety and quality are always the points of concern in a construction project.
 Integrated digital technologies can help the project stakeholders to minimize the safety, health, and environmental risks imposed on the workers in a construction project.